 In divorce, the child’s best interests are that the family successfully transitions to a healthy and functional separated family structure, united by bonds of shared affection with both parents.
 It is the responsibility of professional psychology to ensure that this occurs.

 Because it is in the best interests of the child.
 Our client.
 The person we work for.

 It is up to professional psychology to solve this.
 For the child.
 For the family.
 For the client.
 For the Court.
-That’s our job.
+That’s their job.
 Professional psychology.